Ossium is a bare-bones, cross-platform 2D game engine being built in C++ with SDL 2 and Box2D.

 with the GNU GCC/G++ compiler.
 The engine is easily portable to Linux or Mac (you may need to change SDL 2 includes by find and replace of initial

-<SDL2/SDL for Linux builds) and I intend it to be as crossplatform as SDL 2 at all times, so it’s possible to make mobile builds and so on with some appropriate tweaks to the code.
+<SDL2/SDL for Linux builds), and it should be possible to make mobile builds and so on with some appropriate tweaks to the code due to the cross-platform design around SDL 2 and Box2D.

 Before building, please make sure you are compiling with C++17 enabled (use compile option